cztomczak/cefpython/docs/api/ResourceHandler.md

 to a positive value and ReadResponse() will be called until it returns false or the specified number of bytes have been read.
 Use the |response|
 object to set the mime type, http status code and other optional header values.
-To redirect the request to a new URL set `redirectUrlOut[0]` to the new url.
+To redirect the request to a new URL set `redirectUrlOut[0]` to the new URL.
+If an error occured while setting up the request you can call SetError() on |response| to indicate the error condition.

 ### ReadResponse